Magnet school applications open amid concerns about high school field trip

 Trending News

-The "Day Of Hope" was put on by 29:11 Academy.
+The "Day Of Hope" was put on in part by 29:11 Academy.
 A Google search of the organization takes you to their website, where organizers tout their influence

 "There is a separation of church and state and there is concerns around whether those lines were crossed," Dawn Collins, EBR School Board Vice President, said.